Ripple background

 Ice Fishing

 The perennially popular Meeteetse Ice Fishing Derby, set for the first weekend in February 2024, is one of the largest annual ice fishing festivals in the U.S. and drew more than 300 participants last year.
 Hosted by Visit Meeteetse in cooperation with Cody Yellowstone, the competition will feature up to 125 teams vying to catch the longest trout.
-Last year’s winners caught three fish totaling 81 inches and won $3,100 in the process.
+Participants compete for more than $10,000 in prizes.

 Winter is Heating up in Cody Yellowstone